trellisconnect/savvy-insert-docs/README.md

 Savvy Insert allows users to quickly and easily find savings on their existing insurance.

-Your website or mobile app can easily embed the "Savvy Insert" so that users can find these savings without ever navigating off your property.
+Your website or mobile app can easily embed a prompt to find savings without navigating off your property.

 ## Basic Usage